jbhowat/franler/README.md

 ---

+## Current Status and Goals

+This project was created in a only a couple of days as my first CRUD app.
+Franler is currently incomplete and on hold as I am immediately moving into future projects at Codesmith.

+There are lots more things I would like to accomplish with it, however:

+-Update React state and hooks so that new cards appear without refreshing or redirecting -Update poll cards to show/take votes and also delete polls -Update schema and back end to handle recording votes -Update schema, back end, and front end to take a poll end time and have it automatically show as finished -Make login functional using OAuth.
+-Once login is working, be able to display only polls that are shared with a user -Deploy the site to Franler.com (which I now own)

+---

 ## Dev Log - Day 1

 0700 - Project begins.
 I started by setting up webpack, git, this readme, and an initial file structure.
 Went to logo.com to get a free basic set of logos for the project.
 I'm pretty pleased with the outcome.
 Ran into some issues with configuring webpack for .jsx files and making it all work but figured it out.